Sonali Bendre: Off-screen work

 When Michael Jackson performed at a concert in Mumbai in 1996, Bendre had the opportunity to welcome Jackson.
 She was dressed in a traditional Marathi sari and welcomed Jackson by applying the traditional 'tilak' on his forehead.
 Bendre co-owns Pune Jaguars, a team at The Tennis Premier League.
-She has ramp walked for Made In India and Pidilite - CPAA charity.
+She has ramp walked for Made in India and Pidilite - CPAA charity.
 She has also been cover model for various magazines including Vogue.
 Bendre supports a number of causes, including children's education and has been actively supporting cancer survivors.
 She says, "In whatever capacity I can, I will always be there to help and support the cause of cancer survivors."
 In 2024, Bendre turned host for a podcast on pet parenting and animal care named, The Happy Pawdcast.

-Bendre turned an author with her book named, "The Modern Gurukul: My Experiment with Parenting", which talks about her achievements and challenges as a first-time mother.
+Bendre turned an author with her book named, The Modern Gurukul: My Experiment with Parenting, which talks about her achievements and challenges as a first-time mother.
 It was released in 2015.
-In 2025, she authored another book named, "The Book of Books".
+In 2025, she authored another book named, The Book of Books.

 Controversy

 In 1998, Bendre was charged with poaching two blackbucks on the outskirts of Kankani village in Jodhpur district of Rajasthan during the filming of Hum Saath Saath Hain along with co-stars Salman Khan, Saif Ali Khan, Tabu and Neelam Kothari.
 A lower court charged her with the others under the Wildlife Protection Act, 1972 and the IPC.
 She had filed a revision petition before a sessions court which discharged her of Section 51 (causing harm to wildlife) of Wildlife Act and both of 147 (punishment for rioting) and 149 (unlawful assembly of persons) of the Indian Penal Code.
 The Rajasthan State Government then filed a revision petition before the Rajasthan High Court at Jodhpur which again added Section 149 against her, which had been dropped earlier.
 In December 2012, the Jodhpur court summoned her along with all the accused for commencement of the trial with the revised charges on 4 February 2013.
 Although Bendre was acquitted in the blackbuck poaching case on 5 April 2018, the Rajasthan High Court issued her with a notice, challenging her acquittal on 11 March 2019.

 In 2001, Bendre was arrested by Mumbai Police for wearing thigh-length, lemon yellow kurta with Om and Om Namah Shivay printed on it.

+In November 2025, Bendre posted a message on X suggesting that autophagy is a contributor to healing cancer.
+The message generated many negative comments from physicians, including TheLiverDoc, who claimed she was promoting a scientifically unproven method that could harm others.
+In her message, Bendre did not mention her success with cancer was the result of world class modern treatment at the Memorial Sloan Kettering Cancer Center in New York.
+Bendre posted another message on X after Hindustan Times wrote about the controversy.